As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Compatibility | Zigbee, Wi-Fi, Thread/Matter (no Z-Wave). | Zigbee, Z-Wave, and Matter support; excellent for mixed devices. | Supports Zigbee, Z-Wave, Wi-Fi, and Thread/Matter; wide coverage. | Mostly Wi-Fi; limited Zigbee/Thread via Echo or Nest hardware. |

-Automation Capabilities | Cloud-based with support for routines, some local via Edge drivers. | Powerful local automation with advanced Rule Machine engine. | SmartThings-based routines, similar automation power as Samsung hub. | Basic cloud routines and voice triggers; lacks multi-condition logic. |
+Automation Capabilities | Cloud-based with support for routines; some local via Edge drivers. | Powerful local automation with advanced Rule Machine engine. | SmartThings-based routines; similar automation power as Samsung hub. | Basic cloud routines and voice triggers; lacks multi-condition logic. |

-Privacy & Local Control | Mixed—part cloud, part local with Edge; dependent on internet for full features. | Full local processing; strong privacy; works offline without cloud dependency. | Cloud-based with partial local automation via SmartThings Edge. | Fully cloud-based; no offline automation; voice data processed externally. |
+Privacy & Local Control | Mixed—part cloud, part local with Edge; needs internet for full features. | Full local processing; strong privacy; works offline without cloud. | Cloud-based with partial local automation via SmartThings Edge. | Fully cloud-based; no offline automation; voice data processed externally. |

 📊 Click here for Deep Dive Comparison